HHS/TANF-app/docs/How-We-Work/team-charter/our-workflow.md

 AC: Lauren or Alex P (ACF Tech lead)

-DoD: Alex S (18F Tech lead) or Alex P (ACF Tech Lead) for dev issues; Design and research - Lauren
+DoD: Alex P (ACF Tech Lead) for dev issues; Design and research - Lauren

 ## The issue is considered ‘sprint done’ when